ethersphere/swarm-guide/contents/apireference.rst

 PSS
 ^^^^^

 ``pss`` methods are by default exposed via IPC.
-If websockets are activated on the node, they will also be available there.
+If websockets are activated on the node, they will also be available there *if* the ``pss`` module is explicitly specified.

 All parameters are hex-encoded bytes or strings unless otherwise noted.